trychlos/pwix-accounts-manager/README.md

 - `name`

-    The collection name to list, defaulting to standard MPeteor `users`.
+    The collection name to list, defaulting to standard Meteor `users`

+- `tabs`

+    An optional array of tabs to be displayed before the 'roles' tab (if any).

 ## Permissions management